The Secret (2006 film): Production

-responsible for the visual style and feel of the film and book.
+responsible for the visual style and feel of the film and its companion book.
 Byrne's company TS Production LLC, a Hungarian company, is responsible for marketing and distribution of the film and book.
 Byrne commented about the research she did prior to making the film:

 Byrne's inspiration for creating The Secret came from reading the 1910 book The Science of Getting Rich by Wallace D. Wattles.
-The film was done as a project for Australia's Nine Network.
+The film was done as a project for Australia's 9Network.
 Nine put up less than 25% of the $3 million project with additional funding from mortgaging Byrne's home and from an investment by Bob Rainone, "a former Internet executive in Chicago".
 Rainone became the CEO of one of Byrne's companies, The Secret LLC, and is described by Byrne as "delivered to us from heaven".

-Shooting of the interviews was done in July and August 2005 with editing "effectively completed by Christmas time".
+The interviews were conducted and filmed throughout July and August 2005, with editing "effectively completed by Christmas time".
 About 55 teachers and authors were interviewed at locations including Chicago, Aspen, Alaska, and a Mexican Riviera cruise (interviewing Esther Hicks).
-The film uses 24 of these teachers in the "Extended Edition" of the film.
-The first edition featured a 25th teacher, Esther Hicks, known "as the most prominent interpreter of the Law of Attraction".
-Since the first release of the DVD, Esther Hicks declined to continue with the project.
+The film uses 24 of these teachers in the extended version.
+The first edition featured a 25th teacher, Hicks, known "as the most prominent interpreter of the Law of Attraction".
+Since the first DVD release, Hicks declined to continue with the project.
 Her 10% share of sales netted the Hickses $500,000.
-As a result of this, scenes with Esther Hicks, are instead narrated by Lisa Nichols and Marci Shimoff.
+As a result of this, Hicks' scenes are instead narrated by Lisa Nichols and Marci Shimoff.
 No other "secret teachers" received compensation for their appearance in the film — revealed by Bob Proctor in an interview on Nightline.

-Betsy Chasse, one of the producers, directors, and screenwriters for What the Bleep Do We Know!? interviewed Paul Harrington, the co-producer of The Secret.
-In the interview, Harrington gave this description of Byrne's production methods: "We used the law of attraction during the making of the program.
+What the Bleep Do We Know!? producer, director and screenwriter Betsy Chasse interviewed Secret co-producer Paul Harrington, who gave this description of Byrne's production methods: "We used the law of attraction during the making of the program.
 We went very unconventional, in terms of scheduling and budgeting.
 We allowed things to come to us...
 We just had faith that things would come to us."

-Channel Nine, after viewing the completed film, chose to not broadcast it.
+9Network, after viewing the completed film, declined to broadcast.
 A new contract was negotiated with all DVD sales going to Byrne's companies (Prime Time and The Secret LLC).
 In hindsight, Len Downs of Channel Nine commented, "we looked at it and we didn't deem it as having broad, mass appeal".
-The film was eventually broadcast by Channel Nine at 10:30 pm on Saturday, 3 February 2007.
+It eventually broadcast on 3 February 2007 at 10:30 pm.
 Downs reported that "it didn't do all that well".
-The film was sold on DVD and also broadcast online through streaming media.
+The film was sold on DVD and also online through streaming media.